 If changes in the production process or product are being considered, the hold and idle times must also be taken into account.
 Assessment of the change and its potential impact should be documented as part of the Change Request.

-Upon completion of the assessment, the Change Owner prepares an implementation plan according to <ChangeControlForm> Form section C, based on a summary of the assessment results and input from SMEs.
-It includes relevant action items to be executed for successful <ChangeManagementTitle>.
+Upon completion of the assessment, the Change Owner prepares an implementation plan according to {{ ChangeControlForm }} Form section C, based on a summary of the assessment results and input from SMEs.
+It includes relevant action items to be executed for successful {{ ChangeManagementTitle }}.

 The execution of the change may not proceed until final implementation plan approval has been obtained.

 Execution

 The respective Responsible Department / Team designated representatives perform the tasks (action items) as outlined in the implementation plan and provide evidence for the completion.